Transformer Wave Function for Quantum Long-Range models: Results

-Our final characterization involves extracting the critical exponents.
+Given that the model is able to qualitatively obtain the phase diagram across the entire parameter space, we proceed to extract the critical exponents.
 This requires precision in the order parameter that characterizes the transition.
 In our case, we take advantage of how well the ViT reproduces the fluctuations \(\langle \hat{m}_s^2 \rangle\).
 This allows us to determine both the critical point \(J_c\) and the critical exponents associated with the phase transition, \(\nu\) and \(\beta\).
 In order to do so, we use finite size scaling theory \cite{newman1999monte, binder2012monte}.
 Close the critical point, $\langle \hat m_s^2\rangle$ scales with the system size, $N$, as

 where $\nu$ is the critical exponent indicating how the correlation length diverges and $\beta$ the exponent indicating how the magnetization diverges in the thermodynamic limit. $f$ is a dimensionless scaling function that depends on the ratio between system size and correlation length and controls for finite size effects.
 The critical values are fitted so that different sizes collapse with the same $f$.
 In our case, we use the Python \software{fssa} library \cite{fssa, melchert2009autoscalepy} for the fit.
 All the collapses obtained are plotted in Appendix~\ref{app:FSSA}.
 Table \ref{tab:criticalexponents_short} summarizes the critical values obtained for the most paradigmatic cases, comparing them to analytical results, where available, and to other numerical values reported in Refs. \cite{koziol2021quantumcritical} and \cite{kim2023neural}.
 Note that, to enable a direct comparison, we do not apply the Kac renormalization factor of Eq.~\eqref{eq:Kac_factor}.
 In addition to $J_c$, $\nu$ and $\beta$, we also list $\tilde h_c = 1/\tilde J_c$ and $\theta_c = \arctan(1/\tilde h_c)$.